litecoinz-core/bitcoin/doc/README.md

 ### macOS

-Drag Litecoinz Core to your applications folder, and then run Litecoinz Core.
+Drag LitecoinZ Core to your applications folder, and then run LitecoinZ Core.

 ### Need Help?